Connect with others who understand.

 • Headache

-Bosutinib was first approved in 2012 for adults with certain types of CML that no longer responded to other therapies, including:
+Bosutinib was first approved in 2012 for adults with Ph-positive CML that no longer responded to other therapies.
+It may be used in different phases of CML, including:

 2. A New Formulation of Nilotinib No Longer Requires Fasting

-If you’ve ever taken the formulation of nilotinib (Tasigna), you’ll know the medication needs to be taken on an empty stomach.
+If you’ve ever taken nilotinib (Tasigna), you know the medication needs to be taken on an empty stomach.
 This is because food can increase how much of the drug your body absorbs, leading to potentially dangerous effects on the heart.
 As a result, doctors strictly advise fasting before and after taking Tasigna.

-The FDA in November 2024 approved a new formulation of nilotinib Danziten, which can be taken with or without food.
+In November 2024, the FDA approved a new formulation of nilotinib (Danziten), which can be taken with or without food.
 Researchers hope that removing the mealtime restriction will help people stick with their treatment.

 Danziten is approved for: